 One of the original and highly reputable artists in the pop scene, Alamgir released this song in the 80s, and it quickly gained recognition.
 The ‘Elvis of the East’ continues to wow the world with his immense talent and even has an upcoming biopic film that will be released in his honor, starring the talented Fawad Khan.

 7. Purani Jeans

 Artist: Ali Haider

-One of Ali Haider’s most notably popular songs is ‘Purani Jeans’ from his 1993 album, ‘Sandesa’.
-He has released a number of albums over the course of his career but this catchy song seems to be the one that transports you right back to the earlier 90s.
+One of Ali Haider’s most notably popular songs is ‘Purani Jeans’ from his 1993 album, ‘Sandesa.’
+He has released several albums throughout his career, but this catchy song seems to be the one that transports you right back to the earlier 90s.

 8. Billo De Ghar

 This song is featured in Abrar ul Haq’s debut album of the same name and quickly became the best selling album of its time, back in 1995.
 The Urdu-Punjabi classic has sold over 16 million copies to date.

 Hadiqa’s Dupatta from her album, ‘Roshni’ was a chartbuster, and further certified the ‘Platinum’ is received.
 The techno beats of this song assured Hadiqa’s place as the country’s leading female vocalist.
 This funky song’s success leads it to be listed at number 15 on ‘Twenty Best Pop Songs Ever for Pakistan’ at the time.

 The biggest hit from the band, ‘Awaz,’ was ‘Mr. Fraudiay’.
 It featured on their third and final album, ‘Shola,’ which made its debut in 1996.
 It took a more Western approach rather than the Eastern one their previous albums had taken.
 Nonetheless, this song took the cake, exceeding many people’s expectations.
 It will be a forever memorable tune as the band parted ways not soon after its release.